 Join us for rhymes, songs and fingerplays plus a short story or two.
 Duration: 20 to 25 minutes.
 For 2 and 3-year-olds + a caregiver.

-Bring the whole family for an evening storytime.
-Stories, songs and fingerplays will be geared towards preschoolers but siblings and parents are welcome.
+Bring the whole family for an indoor version of Storytime in the Park.
+Stories, songs and fingerplays will be geared towards preschoolers but all are welcome.
 Please note: stories will be the same as On My Own Storytime.
 Duration: 30 minutes.
 For 3 to 5-year-olds and their families.

 Tu. : 7:00 pm